-Throughout its history, the Church has remained an important site for much of DC's community.
-The funerals of Frederick Douglass, Blanche K. Bruce, and Rosa Parks have all been held in the Church, and President Barack Obama attended services at the Church prior to his second inauguration in 2013.
+Throughout its history, the Metropolitan A.M.E.
+Church has remained an important site for many in the Black DC community.
+For instance, the funerals of Frederick Douglass, Blanche K. Bruce, and Rosa Parks have all been held in the church, and President Barack Obama attended services there prior to his second inauguration in 2013.

 DC Inventory: April 24, 1973